Gentile: Fathers of the Church

-Christian Bibles
+Terminology in Christian Bibles

 In the King James Version, "gentile" is only one of several words used to translate goy or goyim.
 It is translated as "nation" 374 times, "heathen" 143 times, "gentiles" 30 times, and "people" 11 times.
 Some of these verses, such as Genesis 12:2 ("I will make of thee a great nation") and Genesis 25:23 ("Two nations are in thy womb") refer to Israelites or descendants of Abraham.
 Other verses, such as Isaiah 2:4 and Deuteronomy 11:23 are generic references to any nation.
 Typically, the KJV restricts the translation to "gentile" when the text is specifically referring to non-Jewish people.
 For example, the only use of the word in Genesis is in chapter 10, verse 5, referring to the peopling of the world by descendants of Japheth, "By these were the isles of the Gentiles divided in their lands; every one after his tongue, after their families, in their nations."

 In the New Testament, the Greek word ethnos is used for peoples or nations in general, and is typically translated by the word "people", as in John 11:50. ("Nor consider that it is expedient for us, that one man should die for the people, and that the whole nation perish not.")
 The translation "gentiles" is used in some instances, as in Matthew 10:5–6 to indicate non-Israelite peoples:

 Altogether, the word is used 123 times in the King James Version of the Bible, and 168 times in the New Revised Standard Version.